 Getting your website up and running is one thing, but no one will buy from your site unless you market it to potential customers.
 A big hurdle for many is that most small and independent retailers can’t afford to hire marketing professionals.

-Here’s our top picks 👇 (most of which we use ourselves 😉):
+Here’s our top picks 👇 (almost all of which we use ourselves 😉):

 1. Google Analytics

 The godfather of all marketing tools is Google Analytics.
 It’s where you can view and analyze the performance of your site and the user’s that visit your website.
 What’s more, it’s completely free.

 There’s a wealth of information and data at your fingertips with Google Analytics.
 You can extract and analyze data to get valuable insights about your visitors and customers.
 Measuring data like the bounce rate of certain pages on your site to see if some aspects of your site aren’t up to scratch is one useful function.